 Remedial courses are offered for undergraduate credit only, and may not

+count toward graduate degree requirements.
 1. All entering M.M. students must take the Diagnostic Examination in

 Harmony, Counterpoint, and Aural Skills prior to the first semester of